 How to Use Flexi Rods On Natural Hair

 Start on clean hair.

 To begin your flexi rod set on short natural hair, start with clean, slightly damp hair.

 Spritz hair with water.

-To make hair a bit more pliable before styling, spritz with water or apply a conditioning mist, such as TRESemmé Botanique Nourish & Replenish Mist.
+To make hair a bit more pliable before styling, spritz with water.
 This mist helps detangle and moisturize your strands, as well as helps soften hair without a heavy feel.

 Apply gel to hair.

 To style your hair, use a gel that provides a firm hold without drying out your strands.
 We like the nourishing yet, non-stiff feel of TRESemmé Mega Firm Control Gel.